Tax Guide for Florists

 Delivery Charge

-1. You separately state the delivery charge on the invoice, and
+2. You separately state the delivery charge on the invoice, and

-Whether tax applies to delivery charges involves several factors.
-For more information about the application of tax to property delivered by your own facilities of for a delivered price, please see publication 100, Shipping and Delivery Charges, for more information on the application of tax to delivery charges.
+For more information about the application of tax to property delivered by you (or your employees or your own facilities) please see publication 100, Shipping and Delivery Charges.

 Flower Delivery Service

-As an operator of a flower delivery service, also known as a floral relay service, a floral wire service, a flower delivery association, a retailer network service, or other similar terms, your business will generally involve soliciting direct sales and facilitating sales for other florists through your website or through your toll-free telephone number.
+As an operator of a flower delivery service (also known as a floral relay service, a floral wire service, a flower delivery association, a retailer network service, or other similar terms) your business will generally involve soliciting direct sales and facilitating sales for other florists through your website or through your toll-free telephone number.
 You may be considered a florist under Regulation 1571 if you also fulfill orders for other florists.

 A flower delivery service may offer proprietary networks, clearing house services, or operate as affiliate marketing sources for member florists.

-When you make a direct retail sale to your customer where you directly contract with the customer, bill the customer based on the prices you set, and instruct another florist in California to fulfill the order, you are responsible for collecting, reporting, and paying the tax.
-This is also true if you meet the definition of florist and make a sale to an out-of-state customer and instruct an out-of-state florist to fulfill the order.
-However, if you are not a florist under Regulation 1571 because you do not fulfill orders for other florists, then your sales to out-of-state recipients that are fulfilled by an out-of-state florist are not subject to California tax.
-Maintain documents to establish that property was delivered out of state.
+If you are not a florist under Regulation 1571 because you do not fulfill orders for other florists, then your sales to out-of-state recipients that are fulfilled by an out-of-state florist are not subject to California tax.
+You must maintain documents to establish that property was delivered out of state.

 Food